PennLINC/PennLINC.github.io/docs/containers/index.md

 BUG_REPORT_URL="https://bugs.debian.org/"

 ```
 The line starting with ``Singularity`` is a bash shell inside the image.
 We can prove this by printing the contents of ``/etc/os-release``, which shows that this shell thinks it's in Debian.
-If we run a similar command outside of the container's shell, we can see we're back on Centos:
+If we run a similar command outside of the container's shell, we can see we're back on CentOS:

 ```console
 $ cat /etc/redhat-release